-Momsen Cycles from South Africa has been working hard to introduce their newest carbon full suspension model dubbed the VIPA mtb, for the season upon us. here
+Momsen Bikes from South Africa has been working hard to introduce their newest carbon full suspension model dubbed the VIPA mtb, for the season upon us. here

 They have reported the new VIPA will utilize 80mm of rear travel, pushing for it to be a perfect bike for the cross country and marathon racer market, by giving it extremely efficient pedal transfer qualities.

 To jump into the blood and guts of what makes it all happen for stardom status, the Momsen frame’s suspension engineering was handled by a renowned suspension designer Patrick Morewood, as the signature on the top tube suggests.
 It also uses modernized features such as a press fit B.B., a 142×12 rear axle setup, a tapered 1.5 headtube shown below.
 But it’s interesting Momsen have chose only to contain the dropper seat post cable internally, and then ran the rest of the routing down the down tube on the outside.
 We’ll give it a season, and most likely there will be continued refinement?
 None the less internal cables are merely just a “maintenance convenience” and “aesthetic”, they have nothing to do with how well a mountain bike truly rips up or down a trail.

 For the weight department of the frame, they have reported a medium prototype sets the scale at 1800 grams without the rear shock.
 Seems plenty light, and race worthy in the 29erCafe department.